-Option name Default value Description NORAW false Output transient analysis values at intervals of tstep only.
-See ".TRAN" on page 251.
-NOSENSFILE false Switches off creation of the sensitivity report.
-Sensitivity results may still be obtained from the data group created.
-See ".SENS" on page 244 NoStopOnUnknownParam See descrip- tion Specifies action to be taken in the event of an unknown parameter being encountered in a .MODEL statement.
+Option name Default value Description NoStopOnUnknownParam See descrip- tion Specifies action to be taken in the event of an unknown parameter being encountered in a .MODEL statement.
 Choices are: TRUE: No action taken, simulation continues normally.
 FALSE: An error will be raised and the simulation will abort.
 WARN: A warning will be displaye but the simulation will continue.
 The default value is set by a front end "Set" variable of the same name This can be set using the menu File Options General under Mode Library tab.
 The "Set" variable default is WARN.
 If running in non-GUI mode the default will be controlled by the entry in the config file.
 See "Global Settings" on page 7.
 NOVOLT false Equivalent to ".KEEP /nov".
 Inhibit the saving of voltage data.
 NOWARNINGS false Inhibits simulation warnings.
-NUMDGT 10 Column width used for display of al values in list file and Monte Carlo log file.
+NUMDGT 10 Column width used for display of a values in list file and Monte Carlo log file.
 Minimum value is 8, maximum is 30.
 Note this value is column width not the number of significant digits.
 OLDLIMIT false If set SPICE 2 MOS limiting algorithm is used.
-Affects MOS Level 2 and 3
+Affects MOS Level 2 and 3 OLDMOSGMIN 0 Value of conductance placed between drain-bulk and source-bulk for BSIM3 and BSIM4 devices.
+Als applies to LEVEL 1-3 and LEVEL 17 MOSFETs if NEWGMIN parameter is set.
+See "MOSFET GMIN Implementation" on page 101.

-Option name Default value Descript ion OLDMOSGMIN 0 Value of conductance placed between drain-bulk and source-bul for BSIM3 and BSIM4 devices.
-A applies to LEVEL 1-3 and LEVEI 17 MOSFETs if NEWGMIN parameter is set.
-See "MOSFET GMIN Implementation" on page 100.
-OLDMOSNOISE false device no and earlie whereas returned onwards V/\sqrt{Hz} . ad BSIM3 devices return bise in V 2 /Hz for SPICE3 er versions of SIMetrix other device's noise is in V/ $\sqrt{\text{Hz}}$.
-From release 3 all devices return noise in Setting this option restores our of earlier OPINFO false If set DC operating point info file is created for all analyses (except .SENS).
+Option name Default value Descripti ion OLDMOSNOISE false device no and earlied whereas of returned if onwards a V/\sqrt{Hz} . ad BSIM3 devices return bise in V 2 /Hz for SPICE3 er versions of SIMetrix other device's noise is in V/ $\sqrt{\text{Hz}}$.
+From release 3 all devices return noise in Setting this option restores our of earlier OPENSENSTABLE false If set, a sensitivity interactive table automatically opened in the GUI after a sensitivity analysis has been performed.
+OPENWCREPORT false If set, a worst case HTML report is automatically opened in the GUI after a Worst-case analysis has been performed.
+OPINFO false If set DC operating point info file is created for all analyses (except .SENS).
 Normally it is created only for .OP analyses.
-OPINFOFILE false Specify name of operating point in file.
+OPINFOFILE false Specify name of operating point inf file.
 This is OP.TXT by default.
 OPTIMISE 2 Controls expression optimiser.
 0=of 1=on for .FUNC defined expressions, 2=on always.
 See "Optimisation" on page 28.
-PARAMLOG Given · · · · · Choices: None: no parameters listed Brief: only parameters specified using an expression are listed Given: parameters explicitly specified in the netlist are listed Full: all parameters are listed
+PARAMLOG Given Control amount of detail for parameter log in list file.
+Choices: None: no parameters listed Brief: only parameters specified using an expression are listed Given: parameters explicitly specified in the netlist are listed Full: all parameters are listed